 When a person comes to counseling, it is normal to expect change to happen.
 Both the discipler and the disciple hope for this excellent conclusion.
 That’s reasonable, but it is imperative that the discipler and disciple realize where change comes from and who initiates transformation in a person’s heart.

 This simple truth is easy to forget: God changes hearts while providing the empowering grace needed to mature a person into Christlikeness.
-Though there is responsibility on the discipler to counsel well and the disciple to humbly and practically respond to the discipleship provided, the timing of and power for change comes from the Lord.
+Though there is a responsibility on the discipler to counsel well and the disciple to humbly and practically respond to the discipleship provided, the timing of and power for change comes from the Lord.

 This worldview is why disciplers must guard their hearts against becoming perplexed or frustrated when a person does not change according to their preconceived timetable.
 If the discipler does not protect his heart, he will lose faith in the process of change for that person he is supposed to be helping.